 Yet even a little consideration reveals that the system of linear perspective is unlike the reality that we perceive with our eyes and minds.
 We do not see with one unmoving eye, but with two eyes that move.
 When they focus on objects at a particular distance, objects at other distances split into transparent double images.
 Mentally, we place objects in our field of sight in relation to other objects, not in relation to an invisible grid.
 We do not see straight lines as straight, for one part of them is always closer to our eyes than the others.
 Our visions are received by retinæ that are concave, not flat; a flat painting or drawing distorts them in the same way that a map distorts the surface of a spherical planet.
 These distortions are exaggerated around the edges of the projection, especially if a large area is mapped.
 In a painting or drawing in linear perspective, these distortions can only be hidden by narrowing the field of sight.

 What linear perspective accurately represents is what you will see when you hold still with one eye closed and look through a narrow frame at something distant.
-Brunelleschi intended to prove the truthfulness of the newly invented method; he set up a viewing-box by the portals of the unfinished cathedral building in Florence.
+Brunelleschi intended to prove the truthfulness of the new method; he set up a viewing-box by the portals of the unfinished cathedral building in Florence.
 Looking into the box through a small hole, a viewer could see the baptistery down the street, then a reflected painting in linear perspective of the same building.
 It worked (the painting looked just like the real baptistery), but only because the viewing-box created all of the specific conditions just described!

 Neither does the similarity of paintings in linear perspective to photographs prove their truthfulness; cameras too are designed to create these specific conditions.
 And technology imparts its bias to its users.
 To a man with a hammer, everything looks like a nail; to a man with a camera, everything looks like a photograph.
 Have you ever seen somebody look at the real world that God made, then crane back his neck, close one eye and hold up his thumbs and forefingers at arms’ length to create a small rectangular frame for his field of vision?
 This is no way to comprehend, with all the saints, what is the breadth and length and height and depth....

 Linear perspective is not a scientific discovery, but a suggestive form; it visually expresses the idea that reality exists within a grid of homogenous space.
-Alberti actually instructed artists to paint or draw while looking through a frame in which a perpendicular grid of strings has been fixed.
+Alberti actually instructed artists to paint or draw while looking through a frame in which a perpendicular grid of strings had been fixed.
 The vanishing point suggests that infinity is an endless distance within created space.
 Such a definition would never have been accepted by apostolic, patristic or medieval Christians, for to them infinity was a divine attribute - something that cannot exist, even conceptually, within nature.
 The modern mind has become accustomed to thinking of eternity in the same way.
 To quote again Wolfgang Smith:

 The popular idea of eternity is helplessly confused, for it reduces evidently to the concept of endless duration, which is an inherently contradictory notion, seeing that duration is defined by its terminations.
 Now eternity is endless, to be sure; but it is not a duration.
 Nor can we conceive of it as a limit by envisaging a sequence of durations approaching infinity.
 For it is not duration - however long - but the instantaneous moment that mirrors eternity.